ProNeverFake/kios/README.md

 ### Development Log

+- 22.09.2023
+  1. The problem is fixed (reason unclear).
+  TODO: the action archive client on the tree node side and the parameter fetch function in tactician.

 - 20.09.2023
   1. bas_alloc problem: when DefaultActionContext member variable, the available memory is not enough for the variable and the program quit.
 After defining it with ptr the problem still exists and leads to a segmentation fault when calling the ptr.